-A lighted magnifier is an essential tool for anyone involved in precision assembly or design, but it is also an excellent aid for people who have trouble with their vision.
+A lighted magnifier, or illuminated magnifier, is an essential tool for anyone involved in precision assembly or design, but it is also an excellent aid for people who have trouble with their vision.
 Lighted magnifiers reduce eye strain and fatigue while allowing the user to see the small details of the object being viewed.

-Choosing the right magnifier for your application requires some study as to how these products function.
+Choosing the best magnifying lamp for your application requires some study as to how these products function.

 Diopter refers to the curvature of a lens.
 As the diopter increases, the lens becomes thicker and the curvature greater.
 As the curvature increases, light rays are redirected to fill a greater portion of the viewer's retina, which makes the object look bigger.
 As seen in the chart below, the higher the diopter, the more magnification the lens provides.

 Power refers to how much larger an object is made to look through a magnifying lens.
 Power is typically indicated by an "X" such as 2X or 4X.
 The relationship between diopters and power is: diopters divided by 4 + 1 (original object) equal power.
-For example, an 8 diopter lens would be (16 diopters ÷ 4 + 1 = 5X power).
+For example, a 16 diopter lens would be (16 diopters ÷ 4 + 1 = 5X power).

 Focal length is the distance from the center of a lens to the point where the light rays converge and the object is in optimal focus (focal point).
 This is also known as the "working distance" of the lens.
 Focal length is important when the task requires using tools with the object being viewed.
 Because focal length decreases as power increases, there is less room to perform work on an object under higher power lenses.

 The field of view is the size of the magnified area under the lens that is in focus.
 The field of view decreases as power increases.
 More powerful lenses make small details look big, but less of the total object is visible.
 There is a trade-off for the viewer who must decide between the size of the field of view and amount of magnification.

 |StretchView||3||1.75X||75%||13"||4.5" x 6.75"|